 Quick Comparison Table

-Each piece of winter running gear is evaluated across the full range of conditions and effort levels that winter running produces, with particular attention to performance at the transitions between cold starts and warm sustained effort.
+This guide draws on manufacturer specifications, published expert testing, and aggregated owner reviews.
+Each piece of winter running gear is assessed across the full range of conditions and effort levels that winter running produces, with particular attention to performance at the transitions between cold starts and warm sustained effort.

 Cold Protection